hschhhwwwo0o/lightfilms/README.md

 - [ReactJS] - A JavaScript library for building user interfaces
 - [NextJS] - The React Framework for Production
 - [GraphQL] - A query language for API
-- [TypeScript] - A query language for API
+- [TypeScript] - TypeScript extends JavaScript by adding types to the language.
+- [SASS] - CSS Preprocessor

 # Check dependencies